joshcampbell/joshcampbell.github.io/raw-markdown/index.md

 ### TextVom.it (2015)

-I collaborated with [Corey Bobco](https://github.com/CoreyBobco) and other members of an Uncreative Writing group to build some tools for generating nonsense text using Markov chains, which we could then edit down into coherence, use as a jumping-off point for creative writing, or just appreciate for the new perspectives it could give us on the source text(s).
+I collaborated with [Corey Bobco](https://github.com/CoreyBobco) and other members of an Uncreative Writing group to build some tools for generating nonsense text using Markov chains, which we could then edit down into coherence, use as a jumping-off point for creative writing, or just appreciate as a new perspective on the source text(s).

 You can interact with it using the command line, or through a web GUI backed by Flask.